 Those things matter.
 But they’re only part of the picture.

-A good retirement plan isn’t just a set of projections.
-It’s a way of organizing decisions so that everything works together.
+A thoughtful retirement plan isn’t just a set of projections.
+It’s a way of organizing decisions so that decisions are aligned.

 It Starts With Your Life, Not Your Portfolio